“By some measures, tourism may already be the world’s largest industry, with annual revenue approaching $500 billion.”

 - Stadiums of New England Patriots, Denver Broncos, Miami Heat, and Charlotte Bobcats

-The four-year Bachelor of Travel, Tourism, and Hospitality Management program offers courses in areas such as:
+The four-year Hospitality Management degree online offers courses in areas such as:

 - The Hospitality Field

 - Food & Beverage in the Travel & Tourism Industry

 The bachelor’s degree in travel, tourism, and hospitality management also includes a Familiarization Tour, a group project where teams research, schedule, and implement a tour to an exciting destination, either in the U.S. or overseas.

 JWU is considered the largest food service educator in the world and was ranked #98 in Best Regional (North) University by U.S. News & World Report.
 Forbes also ranked Johnson & Wales University’s Providence Campus among the top undergraduate institutions in the nation.